 Certificate Application

 The CP shall provide information on who can submit a certificate application and the enrollment process.
-The CP shall specify that the only entities to apply for certificates are valid Service Providers and VoIP entities.
-The CP shall specify that STI end entity certificates and certificates for STI-SCAs are not issued if an entity does not have a valid Service Provider Code token.
+The CP shall specify that the only entities to apply for certificates are valid STI Participants and VoIP entities.
+The CP shall specify that STI end entity certificates and certificates for STI-SCAs are not issued if an entity does not have a valid SPC token.
 The CP shall specify that delegate end entity certificates are only issued to VoIP entities in the case the entity has been authorized to use the TNs that are included in the TNAuthList in the CSR.

 Certificate Application Processing